International Education in Chicago

 International schools in Chicago come with all of the impressive features you’d expect from international schools elsewhere.
 Technology is used extensively in the classroom, extracurricular programs are provided, class sizes are small and teaching standards are excellent.

-Below, we have compiled our top 5 international schools in Chicago.
+Below, we have compiled the top 5 international schools in Chicago according to our users.
 However, there are another 5 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Chicago based on your requirements.